Vertexvis/vertex-web-sdk/packages/viewer/README.template.md

 ### Script Tag

-To get started, add a `<script>` tag to your HTML file that references our published JS bundle.
+The easiest way to get started is by including a `<script>` tag in your HTML file that references our published JS bundles from a CDN.

 ```html
 <html>